 PRODUCTION TEAM

 MAIN OBJECTIVE: To develop an engaging and innovative layout and cover design for the issue, within the constraints of our budget.
-Aim to be a runner-up or winner of the AWP National Program Directors’ Award for Design.
+Aim to be a winner or runner-up of the AWP Prize for Undergrad Lit Mags.

-MEASURABLE GOAL: To meet all best practices for design, as listed in the Canvas modules.
+MEASURABLE GOAL: To meet all best practices for book design, as listed in the Canvas modules.

-MEASURABLE GOAL: To meet all best practices for design, as listed in the Canvas modules.
+MEASURABLE GOAL: To meet all best practices for book design, as listed in the Canvas modules.

 Production Team Lead

 - Provides leadership of the production team.
-Ensures that the template and cover are designed by the due date.
+Facilitates team meetings.
+Ensures that the guts and cover templates are designed by the due date.
 Ensures the book is typeset and the proofs are generated by due dates.

-- Makes all changes to the proof suggested by the staff and requested by the authors during the months of December and January.
+- Supports the typesetter with changes to the proof suggested by the staff and requested by the authors during the months of December and January.

-- Provides a final check of the proof at Marcom before going to print in February.
+- Provides a final check of the proof at Marcom before going to print.

 - Generates an advertisement tailored specifically to solicit visual art submissions.

-- Decides on the award recipient for the visual art division.
+- Decides on the recipient for the award in the visual art category, in consultation with the staff.

 - Ensures that there is an appropriate balance of content in the issue, that a diverse body of work is represented.

-- Designs the front and back covers (i.e., the jacket) for the upcoming issue, in collaboration with other production team members.
+- Designs the front and back covers (i.e., the jacket) for the upcoming issue in collaboration with the typesetter and staff.
 Submits at least three options for cover design to the staff for review.

 - (Optional) Uses the visual art submissions to generate new promotional materials—such as bookmarks, buttons, etc. Designs letterhead, bookmarks, buttons, and other promotional items for Toyon, as resources allow.